elisa-tech/delta-kernel/README.md

 Using the git diff reports and metadata stored in JSON files, the tool generates a web report displaying the changes.

-The web report contains three source html:
+The web report contains three html files:

 - `index.html`: with on-click directions to:
   - `sourcecode.html`: renders the content in source diff report, with embedded url and on-hover metadata box for each newly added lines/tokens in new_tag.